 IP version 4 addresses are 4 octets long.
 They are commonly shown as being separated by a period (.).
 Because of this, they are sometimes referred to as dotted quads.
 Since each value is 8 bits, there are potential values of 0 to 255.
 Not all values, especially in the first two octets, are used, however.
 There are some addresses that are held in reserve, for various reasons.
 For a start, the address range 127.0.0.0-127.255.255.255 is reserved for loopback addresses.
 These are addresses that refer to the host they are assigned to.
+The loopback interface ensures there is always a network interface on the system and allows for testing over a network without sending any traffic outside the system.
 Commonly, the loopback address on systems is 127.0.0.1, though any address in that range could be used.